Apple Pie Filling

 - Water

-- Butter: I prefer to use unsalted butter in this recipe so it doesn’t contrast too strongly against the sweetness of the filling.
+- Butter: I prefer to use unsalted butter in this recipe so I can control how much salt I add.
+Vegan butter is fine to make it dairy free.

-- Granulated Sugar: To give a nice sweetness to the filling.
+- Sugar: A combination of granulated sugar and brown sugar adds a nice sweetness plus rich molasses flavor to the filling.

 - Cornstarch: Cornstarch is a naturally gluten-free starch that helps to thicken pie filling and sauces.